nazeemkhan77/azure-devops-codepipeline-integration/README.md

 9. Under the Scopes, select `Read` under Code section to provide read access to the token consumer.
 10. Click `Create` button to complete the setup.

+Now you have completed the AzureDevOps Repository configuration part.
+Let's move to the next section to setup the SonarQube project for the same repository.

 ## Sonarqube Setup
+In this section, we will use the sonarcloud online version of the SonarQube to create an account and setup the project to capture the repository code quality details.

 ### Account Setup
 1. Go to https://sonarcloud.io
 2. Login using any of the GitHub, BitBucket etc credentials

+After the account setup is completed, let's create the sonarqube project by following the below steps:

 ### Sonarqube Project Setup
 1. Click the `+` icon in top right corner